-We are very excited to announce that the Wildlife Justice Commission (WJC) and the Kenyan Wildlife Service (KWS, www.kws.go.ke) have signed this week a Memorandum of Understanding (MoU) establishing a joint project that seeks to effectively contribute to the dismantling and disrupting of transnational organised wildlife crime networks operating in Kenya.
+We are very excited to announce that the Wildlife Justice Commission (WJC) and the Kenya Wildlife Service (KWS, www.kws.go.ke) have signed this week a Memorandum of Understanding (MoU) establishing a joint project that seeks to effectively contribute to the dismantling and disrupting of transnational organised wildlife crime networks operating in Kenya.

 The MoU was signed on 7 March 2018, by Julius Kimani HSC; ndc (K), Acting Director General KWS and Olivia Swaak-Goldman, Executive Director of the WJC at the KWS’ headquarters in Nairobi.